lemlac/mulem/docs/reference.md

 ### `return`

-This exists out of a `proc` or `func`.
+This exits out of a `proc` or `func`.
 It can't be used in a basic or lambda function.

 ### Closing Multiple Blocks with `;;`